SpencerMycek/DiscussBot/README.md

 ## Things I want to add
 In the future I want to add persistent storage and discussion archiving.
 As well as improve the overall look of the bot.
 As I spend more time on this project I hope that CSH members will be able to use it to have discussions throughout the week instead of just a once-a-week-basis.

+## Where its running
+The app is currently running only on my private slack workspace for testing and is being run on an okd docker